The 5 Best Accounting Discussion Forums Online

 Users are able to submit entire blog posts and watch the discussion between other CPAs unfold in the comments section.
 It’s a good way for freelance accountants—or anyone else looking to elevate their profile in the accounting industry—to contribute thought leadership pieces and see responses in real time.

 In 2016, Intuit launched ProConnect to roll a number of its software products into one brand.
 The community it built under the ProConnect umbrella serves largely as a peer-to-peer help resource for Intuit products, but it has also expanded into an all-purpose forum that is a fantastic resource for highly technical SMB accounting questions.
 Experienced accountants might find these topics lower-level, but for someone managing the finances of their small business, Intuit’s forum might have just the answers they need.

 Conspicuously absent from this list are the innumerable LinkedIn groups that feature lots of good content but little peer banter.
 LinkedIn groups are good places to find interesting thought leadership and trending topics, but as much for technical accounting discussion.

-The five sites listed above are great resources for accountants who want to air anything from technical questions to musings about the direction of their careers.
-They’re places for diverse accounting professionals to gather, blow off steam, and help one another out.
+The five sites listed above are great resources for accountants who want to chat about anything from technical questions to musings about their accounting careers in a forum of peers.
+They’re places for a diverse range of accounting professionals to gather, blow off steam, and help one another out.
 If you have any to add, leave them in the comments below!